yoyo-holdings/rn-todo/README.md

 # ReactNative TODO App

-ReactNative TODO App is [YOYO](https://github.com/yoyo-holdings)'s technical test.
-This is a standard Mobile application that provides a simple organizer for the user to store notes and TODOs.
+React TODO App is [YOYO](https://github.com/yoyo-holdings)'s technical test.
+This is a standard application that provides a simple organizer for the user to store notes and TODOs.